karenwong-kw/template/essays/Smart-Questions-Smart-Answers.md

 <hr>

 <pre>
-How to check whether a string contains a substring in JavaScript?
+Q : How to check whether a string contains a substring in JavaScript?

 Usually I would expect a String.contains() method, but there doesn't seem to be one.